kovidgoyal/kitty/docs/faq.rst

 If you use any of the advanced features that kitty has innovated, such as :doc:`styled underlines </underlines>`, :doc:`desktop notifications
 </desktop-notifications>`, :doc:`extended keyboard support
-</keyboard-protocol>`, :doc:`file transfer </kittens/transfer>`,  etc.
+</keyboard-protocol>`, :doc:`file transfer </kittens/transfer>`, :doc:`the ssh
-they may or may not work, depending on the whims of tmux's maintainer, your version of tmux, etc.
+kitten </kittens/ssh>`, etc. they may or may not work, depending on the whims of tmux's maintainer, your version of tmux, etc.

 I opened and closed a lot of windows/tabs and top shows kitty's memory usage is very high?